Governorates of Iraq: History

 In 2013, activists and political parties called for the conversion of Hawija from a District into a governorate, but the Kirkuk government blocked the proposal.

 Shortly after the approval of the proposals, the Islamic State attacked the cities, towns and villages of the Nineveh Plains.
-Upon the eventual withdrawal of ISIS, the initial decision by the Council of Ministers was dishonored by Kurdistan, Baghdad and Iranian-connected political entities, as they began pushing security forces into different parts of the Nineveh Plains to try and lay claim to different parts of the territory, asserting that the demographics had changed due to ISIS and that the original inhabitants could no longer be representatives of their indigenous land.
+Upon the eventual withdrawal of ISIS, the initial decision by the Council of Ministers was dishonored by Kurdistan, Baghdad and Iranian-connected political entities, as they began pushing security forces into different parts of the Nineveh Plains to try to lay claim to different parts of the territory, asserting that the demographics had changed due to ISIS and that the original inhabitants could no longer be representatives of their indigenous land.
 Part of the reason for the demographic shift was that squatters were encouraged to occupy Christian homes.
 Without enough paperwork to prove ownership, some of those homes became extremely challenging to reclaim.
 Initiatives are underway to help reclaim families' homes.

-Another proposal exists to add a 19th governorate: Fallujah, from part of the Al Anbar.
+Another proposal exists to add a 19th governorate: Fallujah, from part of Al Anbar Governorate.
 This largely did not occur due to the ISIS insurgency.
 Following the defeat of ISIS in the Battle of Fallujah (2016), the proposal may resurface or Al-Anbar may remain undivided.